OriginFinancial/origin-backend-take-home-assignment/README.md

 This assignment should be doable in less than one day.
 We expect you to learn fast, **communicate with us**, and make decisions regarding its implementation & scope to achieve the expected results on time.

 It is not necessary to build the screens a user would interact with, however, as the API is intended to power a user-facing application, we expect the implementation to be as close as possible to what would be necessary in real-life.
+Consider another developer would get your project to evolve and implement new features from exactly where you stopped.